deanwampler/Contract4J5/contract4j5/README.txt

      * test expression.
 (In the future, "$target" may have other uses in the
      * more general AspectJ-sense of the poincut "target()" expression.)
      * NOTE: You can specify an optional error message that will be reported
      * with any failure message.
+Also, as stated before, "name" must have a
+     * "getName()" accessor or Jexl can't resolve it!
      */
     @Invar(value="name != null && name.length() > 0",
 		   message="this.name must never be null!")